CDRT/mk_docs/docs/ref/bios/settings/thinkstation/intelmanageability.md

 1. Enabled.
 2. **Disabled** – Default.

+!!! info ""
-!> When `Enabled`, Intel(R) Manageability settings will reset to default configuration.<br> The MEBx password will also be reset.<br>
+    When `Enabled`, Intel(R) Manageability settings will reset to default configuration.<br> The MEBx password will also be reset.<br>

 </details>

 <details><summary>Press < Ctrl-P > to Enter MEBx</summary>

+!!! info ""
-?> Management Engine BIOS Extension (MEBx) provides platform-level configuration options for you to configure the behavior of Management Engine (ME) platform.
+    Management Engine BIOS Extension (MEBx) provides platform-level configuration options for you to configure the behavior of Management Engine (ME) platform.

 Options: